i386x/pubdocs/C/decl.md

 * `char` type
   * at least 8 bits
-  * `char` is large enough to hold any character from the runtime character set
+  * `char` is large enough to hold any character from the execution character set
-  * a value of stored character is equal to its code from the character set and its unsigned
+  * a value of stored character is equal to its code from the character set and its non-negative
   * other values can be also stored in `char`, but their range and whether they are signed or unsigned depends on implementation
   * `unsigned char` and `signed char` are of the same size as `char`